lsst-sqre/documenteer/docs/sphinx-extensions/remote-code-block.rst

 Documenteer provides a :dir:`remote-code-block` directive that works like :dir:`literalinclude`, but supports getting content from the web.

-To use this directive, add the ``documenteer.sphinext.remotecodeblock`` extension to your :file:`conf.py` file:
+To use this directive, add the ``documenteer.ext.remotecodeblock`` extension to your :file:`conf.py` file:

 .. code-block:: python

-   extensions = ["documenteer.sphinxext.remotecodeblock"]
+   extensions = ["documenteer.ext.remotecodeblock"]

 Directive
 =========